How to Play the Harmonica

-Fun Techniques for Playing the Basic Diatonic Harmonica
+Fun Techniques for Learning to Play the Harmonica!

 So you want to learn how to play the harmonica?
-On this page I reveal the number one, easiest secret I know for learning how to play the harmonica with a rich bluesy tone and solid rhythm!
+On this page I reveal the number one, easiest secret I know for learning how to play the harmonica with a rich bluesy tone and solid rhythm by getting your mouth position right!

 Learn the DEEP RELAXED MOUTH POSITION